medusajs/medusa/docs/content/advanced/backend/plugins/publish.md

 ### Install Plugin

-To install your published plugin, you can run the following command on any Medusa server project:
+To install your published plugin, you can run the following command on any Medusa backend project:

 ```bash npm2yarn
 npm install medusa-plugin-custom